Oluwaseun241/Weather-app/README.md

 Make sure you allow your browswer location access

+And if you're using a mobile device make sure your location is on

 # Function
 It checks the location of the device and it brings the most accurate current weather information